 5.6 Included in the delivery charge, you may have to pay for a kit to send in your elements, which will be notified to you before the contract of sale comes into force.

-5.7 Included in the cost of a kit for UK customers is a first class large letter stamp, which is sent within the kit.
-If you choose Recorded or Special Delivery, this refers to the shipping of your completed order, and does not apply to the kit.
-You may upgrade the kit return and we recommend you choose Special Delivery if you would like to track the kit.
-Non UK customers are wholly responsible for the cost of returning kits to us.
+5.7 The cost of the kit does not include postage for you to return it to us.
+If you choose Special Delivery or tracked, this refers to the shipping of your completed order, and does not apply to the kit.
+We recommend you choose Special Delivery or a tracked method if you would like to track the kit.
+All customers are wholly responsible for the cost of returning kits to us.

 6.1 You may, during the order process, pay the prices of the products you order, or you may pay by instalment before the order is shipped.